SummaryRead the full fact sheet

 Men with diabetes and erectile dysfunction

-Men with diabetes have a higher risk of erectile dysfunction, especially if their diabetes is not well controlled.
+Men with have a higher risk of erectile dysfunction, especially if their diabetes is not well controlled.
 The reasons for this are not fully understood.

 Over the long term, poor control of your diabetes may result in increased damage to the nerves and circulation that control blood flow to your penis.
 If you keep your blood glucose levels in the target range, these problems are less likely to occur.